gladjohn/hybridSPA/README.md

     });
 ```

-Once the Access Token is retrieved using the new MSAL.js `acquireTokenByCode` api, the code is then used to read the user's profile
+Once the Access Token is retrieved using the new MSAL.js `acquireTokenByCode` api, the token is then used to read the user's profile

 Source: [Scripts/HybridSPA.js#L84](./HybridSPA/Scripts/HybridSPA.js#L84)